 2019 Small School National Championship Tournament Logistics Information

 The 2019 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on May 3–5, 2019.
-The 2018 SSNCT was also held here.
+The 2018 SSNCT was also held at this site.

 The SSNCT is NAQT’s championship tournament for small high schools; it is split into two divisions: one for traditional public schools and one for all other schools.
-(This is the same set of divisions as at the 2018 event.)
+(This is the same division scheme that was used for the 2018 event.)
 Note that NAQT also runs an overall High School National Championship Tournament (HSNCT) for which all high schools are eligible.

 May 3–5, 2019 (Friday–Sunday).